What's the Story?

 The first and most critical step to putting your succession plan into action is determining your readiness to move on to a new phase in your life.
 There are four key areas to consider:

-Social: Your business has provided a social outlet for years.
+Social: Your business has provided you with a social outlet for years.
 How will your social needs be met in retirement?

-Emotional: Your business has been one of your “babies.”
+Emotional: Much like your own flesh and blood, your business has been one of your “babies.”
 Letting go can be difficult.
 Have you been able to detach emotionally from the business so that a new owner can step in and move it into the future?

-Psychological: Your identity has probably been tied up in large part with your business.
+Psychological: Your identity has probably been tied up in large part with the business you helped grow and nurture.
 How will you define yourself when you are no longer the business owner?

 Once you’ve explored these questions and feel you’re fully ready to sell, all other aspects of the transition should fall into place.

 How do you find the perfect buyer?
 As you begin your search, you’ll want to consider key attributes that will be important for a successful transition.
-Think about individuals’ experience, personality, compatibility with your business model, client service standards, and ability to retain staff.
-I find that an advisor’s personal network is by far the most lucrative resource for finding a buyer, including connections with wholesalers.
+For each prospective new owner, think about that individual’s experience, personality, compatibility with your business model, client service standards, and ability to retain staff.
+I find that an advisor’s personal network is by far the most worthwhile and profitable resource for finding a buyer, including connections with wholesalers.

-Your broker/dealer may also have resources for you to tap into.
-In addition, think about third-party brokers like Succession Resource Group and FP Transitions, as well as list services like Succession Link and Advisor Successions.
+Your firm partner may also have resources for you to tap into.
+In addition, think about third-party entities like Succession Resource Group and FP Transitions, as well as list services like Succession Link and Advisor Successions.

 What the buyer will be thinking.
 Potential buyers will look into the following information to help them decide whether purchasing your firm is in their best interest: